 Answer: You can win a Saturday Lotto prize by matching as few as one or two main numbers and both supplementary numbers drawn.
 If you want to win the First Division prize, you’ll need to match all six main numbers.
-The more numbers you match, the more money you can win - it’s that easy.Back to Top
+See the Prizes page for more information.Back to Top

 Question: What are the odds of winning the First Division Saturday Lotto prize?